 The First step - the mast application

-Your Accreditation Doula is here for you during every step of the accreditation process to help connect you with information, resources, encouragement, and peer mentors.
+Your Accreditation Doula is here for you during every step of the accreditation process to help connect you with information, resources, encouragement, and peer evaluation.
 Click here to contact your Accreditation Doula!

 Imagine having a trusted colleague you can reach out to for inspiration and support on your accreditation journey.
-The fundamental basis of the MAST program is the peer mentorship component.
-This exciting option allows midwifery programs to be paired together as Mentor and Mentee to inspire each other along the journey to accreditation.
+The fundamental basis of the MAST program (and accreditation in general) is the peer to peer component.
+This exciting option allows midwifery programs to be supported by existing accredited programs and schools to inspire each other along the journey to accreditation.

-Now that you've learned about the MAST Application, the Accreditation Doula, and the Peer Mentorship component of MAST, click here to find out more about our other exciting resources, like consultants, webinars, and social media options for connecting on the "Resources" page.
+Now that you've learned about the MAST Application, the Accreditation Doula, and the Peer to Peer component of MAST, click here to find out more about our other exciting resources, like consultants, webinars, and social media options for connecting on the "Resources" page.

 Liability Disclaimer: MAST: Midwifery Accreditation Support Track is a support program administered through the Midwifery Education Accreditation Council (MEAC) in collaboration with the Association of Midwifery Educators (AME).
 Participation in this program is voluntary and does not guarantee success in the accreditation process.
 Use of resources provided, including consultants and peer-to-peer mentorship program, is at your own risk.
 MEAC and AME are not responsible for the outcomes of resources used.